HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 When providing the candidate list to the user agent, we have two mechanisms to annotate the candidate images: `x` descriptors and  `w` descriptors.

 `x` descriptors describe the device pixel ratio of the specific resource.
-For example a `2x` descriptor would indicate that the specific image resource is of twice the dimensional size in each axis (containing four times as many pixels), and is suitable for devices with a `window.devicePixelRatio` of `2`.
+For example a `2x` descriptor would indicate that the specific image resource is of twice the dimensional size in each axis (containing four times as many pixels) and is suitable for devices with a `window.devicePixelRatio` of `2`.
 Likewise, a `3x` descriptor signifies nine times the number of pixels, which of course can have considerable payload implications.

 ```html
 <img srcset="images/example_3x.jpg 3x, images/example_2x.jpg 2x"